European Anti-Fraud Office: Ending solar panel anti-dumping duty evasion

 In 2017 OLAF also investigated another major case involving the evasion of anti-dumping and countervailing duties imposed on solar panels originating in, or consigned from, the People's Republic of China.
 It was alleged that solar panels were incorrectly declared on importation into the European Union as being of Taiwanese origin.
-In the framework of this investigation, OLAF, in cooperation with representatives of the Dutch and French customs agencies and the competent Taiwanese authorities, carried out joint enquiries in Taiwan.
+In the framework of this investigation, OLAF, in cooperation with representatives of the Dutch and French customs agencies and Taiwanese authorities, carried out joint enquiries in Taiwan.
 Further checks took place in Antwerp, in cooperation with Belgian customs.

 OLAF collected and analysed transhipment data, EU import data, as well as other documents, while also conducting five company visits of Taiwanese exporters/consignors and visits to eleven shipping agents in Belgium and Taiwan.
 It was revealed that approximately 2500 container loads of Chinese solar panels had been transhipped via Taiwan to the EU.
 OLAF discovered that these consignments of solar panels imported into the European Union were not actually of Taiwanese origin, as declared.
 The solar panels were shipped from solar panel producers in the People's Republic of China to the Free Zone in Taiwan, where the solar panels were loaded into other containers and shipped to the EU with new documents claiming Taiwanese origin.
 It was established that, in reality, the goods came from the People's Republic of China and therefore anti-dumping and countervailing duties were applicable.
 As a result, OLAF issued a financial recommendation amounting to EUR 135 million.